matrix-org/matrix.org/CONTENT.md

 - For `extra.features`, see the descriptions in [clients.html](/templates/macros/clients.html)
 - All of the properties under `extra.packages` are optional: only add the installation methods your project supports!
     - In case your option is not available please let us know by opening an issue.
+- `doap_url` is optional.
+See "Automated data refresh" above.

 ### Bridges